Capacity: 35,333 (all seated)

 Jon Teale (Chelsea) 1/03/08

-the area then first try a hotel booking
+accommodation in the area then first try a

-huge choice of places to stay and their
+They have a huge choice of places to stay and

-Yes this site will earn a small commission if
+use.
+Yes this site will earn a small

 Access their West Ham and Central London Hotels and Guest Houses page.